Science Gallery Detroit Features Empathic Games Developed by MSU Students in New Exhibit

 Five serious games developed by students for ComArtSci's Empathic Games Initiative will be part of “Future Present: Design in a Time of Urgency,” an upcoming fall exhibit curated by the Science Gallery Detroit.

 The exhibit runs Sept.
 11 through Dec.
 11, 2020 at the 1001 Woodward Bedrock Building and examines the intersection of design with art and science.
-The museum is open and free tickets to the exhibit are available on the Science Gallery Detroit website.

 The featured games span from video, mobile and analog formats and promote empathy among 15- to 25-year-olds, sensitizing them to challenges faced by marginalized groups.